KHEngineering/RoboRio/faq/roborio.md

 	3. Find out which port the adapter is assigned `dmesg | grep tty` (output should be something like ttyUSB0)
 	4. Open second terminal window
 	5. Configure MiniCom with the above settings `sudo minicom -s`
+	6. Be sure to replace the port with the one found earlier i.e ttyUSB0
-	6. Exit Minicom, the modem should initialize, hit enter and the terminal should now show the RoboRio terminal (assuming the cable is correct)
+	7. Exit Minicom, the modem should initialize, hit enter and the terminal should now show the RoboRio terminal (assuming the cable is correct)

 On Windows: